rafadc/mySQL-replication-tutorial/README.md

 sudo service mysql start
 ```

-*TODO*: At this moment I had to remove both ib_logfile in the slave machine since mySQL is complining about their size to start.
+*TODO*: At this moment I had to remove both ib_logfile in the slave machine since mySQL is complaining about their size to start.
 Is there a cleanest solution that doesn't involve to manually change slave's config?

 ## Configure the replication